rlwhitcomb/utilities/README.md

 The C programs are so old that they were originally built on 32-bit Windows / MS-DOS, and I have no idea whether they even build with the latest Visual Studio.
 Almost none are useful on non-WIndows platforms.
 I am in the process of converting the most useful ones to Java anyway.

-The Java programs build certainly with Java 8, and also build with Java 11 on OSX (and probably later), but do require close to the latest Apache Ant™ version (1.10.x).
-The Apache Pivot™ based programs need the trunk version of the Apache Pivot code (post 2.0.5).
+The Java programs build with Java 8, 11, and also with 16 (11 and 16 are used in the CI builds), but do require close to the latest Apache Ant™ version (1.10.x).
+The Apache Pivot™ based programs need the trunk version of the Apache Pivot code (post 2.0.5) (included in the "external-files" directory).

 Complete Javadoc for the straight Java code can be built using "ant doc" and will be available rooted at "doc/index.html" (has Frames support when built with Java 11 or earlier).
-Building the Pivot-based code is incomplete, and thus there is no Javadoc target yet.

 All the "java" directory classes are built into a single "utilities.jar" file, which can be used as the CLASSPATH for running any of the main program (such as Cat, Tree, DumpManifest, etc.).
 There are some wrapper shell/bat scripts ("tre", "tre.bat", etc.) to invoke these main programs, which are good examples of how to do any additional main programs.